d-w-moore/python-irodsclient/PYTHON_install_caveats.rst

 the user (using ~/.local) or under a virtual environment.

-If the system administrator has installed system packages for python and pip, this is not difficult to manage, but on some older distributions of the Linux operating system special care is required to arrive at the right results.
+If the system administrator has installed system packages for Python and pip, this is generally straightforward.
+But note that special care may be needed to install, and upgrade to, the appropriate versions of the pip and virtualenv modules.
+This is especially true on older distributions of the Linux operating system.

-Best practice dictates we ensure we are using the latest version of the pip module (specifying a Python version via the 'pip2' or 'pip3' commands if necessary):
+Best practice dictates we ensure we are using the latest version of pip:

   $ pip install --upgrade --user pip

+Alternatively, pip may be invoked as follows in order to guarantee we are are referencing (and upgrading) the right pip module instance for the given Python version:

+  $ python${N} -m pip --upgrade --user pip # N is '2' or '3'

+(Henceforth in these instructions, note that it is implied we will specify relevant Python version when there is a clear preference.)

 Local Install
 -------------

-It will then be possible to set up PRC locally for the current user:
+It is now possible to set up PRC locally for the current user:

   $ python -m pip install --user python_irodsclient

 Virtual Environment
 -------------------

-For this option, we should first install latest version of the 'virtualenv' module (again, specifying the Python version with 'python2' or 'python3' if needed):
+For this option, we should first install latest version of the 'virtualenv' module:

   $ python -m pip install --user virtualenv

-We proceed to the creation of the virtual environment and the installation of the PRC module into that environment:
+Then proceed to the creation of the virtual environment and the installation of the PRC module into that environment:

   $ python -m virtualenv ~/venv